necx512/GIUDA/TGS_on_behalf_of_someone.md

 With the handle, LUID, and Kerberos AP number in hand, it's time to proceed with the next step.

-Use the function kuhl_m_kerberos_ask(target:string; export_:bool=false; logonid:int64=0):NTSTATUS;.
+Use the function ```kuhl_m_kerberos_ask(target:string; export_:bool=false; logonid:int64=0):NTSTATUS;```.
 This function calls LsaCallAuthenticationPackage to instruct the LSA to contact the KDC and obtain a new ticket.
 Initially, the ticket you receive will not be valid, as it will lack a session key and cannot be used.

 After verifying that the call was successful, update CacheOptions to KERB_RETRIEVE_TICKET_AS_KERB_CRED and make another call to the LSA to retrieve a valid ticket.